100 Heroes: André Baudry

 Born in 1922, Baudry was a former seminarian and philosophy professor.

-Baudry became interested in the debate about sexuality following the publication of the Kinsey report in 1948, the Deuxième Sexe by Simone de Beauvoir en 1952, and the theology thesis of the same year entitled Vie Chrétienne et problèmes de la sexualité by Marc Oraison.
-This thesis, which clearly articulated the position for the Catholic Church to take a more inclusive attitude towards homosexuality, was blacklisted by the Church.
+Baudry became interested in the debate about sexuality following the publication of the Kinsey report in 1948, the Deuxième Sexe by Simone de Beauvoir in 1952, and the theology thesis of the same year entitled Vie Chrétienne et problèmes de la sexualité by Marc Oraison.

 The Arcadie review was created by André Baudry with the support of Roger Peyrefitte and Jean Cocteau.
-It was immediately forbidden for sale to minors and was censured.
+It was classified by the French authorities as being unsuitable for anyone under the age of 18.

 André Baudry was prosecuted in 1955 for “outrage aux bonnes mœurs” – outrage against good morals.
 He was convicted, and fined 400,000 francs.

-The review emphasised homosexuality as a form of consciousness and self-identity as opposed to a sexuality per se.
+The Arcadie review emphasised homosexuality as a form of consciousness and self-identity as opposed to a sexuality per se.
 Baudry sought to shape the popular image of homosexuals as conventional members of society with conventional desires.
+His thinking on this can be seen as being in line with the Mattachine Society in the US, which was active at this time.

 During its years of publication, Arcadie was the most influential homophile publication in francophone Europe.